gofiber/recipes/firebase-auth/README.md

 # Go Fiber Firebase Authentication Example

-This example use  [gofiber-firebaseauth middleware ](https://github.com/sacsand/gofiber-firebaseauth) to authenticate the endpoints.
-Find the documentation  for middlewae here for more confgurtion oprions  [docs ](https://github.com/sacsand/gofiber-firebaseauth)
+This example use [gofiber-firebaseauth middleware](https://github.com/sacsand/gofiber-firebaseauth) to authenticate the endpoints.
+Find the documentation for middleware here for more configurations options [docs](https://github.com/sacsand/gofiber-firebaseauth)

 ## Setting Up